-ENG 110 APPROACHES TO LITERATURE 1 Credit Hour
+ENG 125 APPROACHES TO LITERATURE 1 Credit Hour

-Explains and applies fundamental terms and concepts used in interpretation of poetry, drama and short story.
-Taken concurrently with ENG 111 or after.
-Every semester.
+Explains and applies fundamental terms and concepts used in the interpretation of poetry, drama, and short stories from a variety of authors and cultural communities.
+Must be taken concurrently with ART 125: Elements of Art and MUS 125: Elements of Music.
+Every Semester.

-ENG 111 EXPOSITORY WRITING 3 Credit Hours
+ENG 150 COLLEGE WRITING I: NARRATION & DESCRIPTION 3 Credit Hours